 El Morro's school counselor is Marianne Lawson.
-Her office is located in the administration building behind the Front Office.
+Her office is located in Room 51.
 Ms. Lawson is trained to help students with three domain areas: personal/social needs, academic concerns, and career planning.
 She provides direct and indirect support services for students, teachers, administrators, and parents relative to helping students maximize their full academic potential.
-She can see students individually or in small group settings and sometimes makes classroom presentations on topics related to any of the three domain areas at the request of teachers or staff.
+She can see students individually or in small group settings and oftentimes makes classroom presentations on topics related to any of the three domain areas at the request of teachers or staff.

 Ms. Lawson also provides consultation for parents and teachers as needed on individual student or family issues that might preclude students from maximizing their academic potential.